Newcastle climbs into top half

 Goals from Jonjo Shelvey and Ayoze Perez now have Rafael Benitez's resolute side on the brink of top-flight safety after three straight successes, denting Leicester's hopes of European qualification in the process.

-Newcastle has not typically fared well at King Power Stadium, failing to taste victory in its only five prior visits, including Benitez's first game in charge in 2016, and scoring just once.
+Newcastle have not typically fared well at the King Power Stadium, failing to taste victory in their only five prior visits – including Benitez's first game in charge in 2016 – and scoring just once.

-But this clash was a decidedly happier affair for the visiting supporters as Shelvey, tipped for an England call-up by his manager, struck his first Premier League goal for the club before the Magpies dug deep in an all-action defensive display.
+But Saturday's clash was a decidedly happier affair for the visiting supporters as Shelvey – tipped for an England call-up by his manager – struck his first Premier League goal for the club before the Magpies dug deep in an all-action defensive display.

 Perez, who netted an own goal in the reverse fixture, added a bizarre second to take Newcastle within just two points short of Benitez's 40-point target and up to 10th with six games remaining, despite a late Jamie Vardy goal.